junaiddshaukat/junaiddshaukat/README.md

 ### About

 Software Engineer with a focus on distributed systems, AI/ML infrastructure, AI Engineering, and open source.
 I contribute to projects at the Apache Software Foundation, CNCF, and other organizations.
 I build with TypeScript, Python, Java, and Go across the full stack.
+I also love to do Agentic Development aka Vibe Engineering :)

 ---